Our goal at Ticketmaster Australasia Pty Ltd ('Ticketmaster') is to make

 4. Special provisions for Platinum Tickets

-Platinum Tickets from Ticketmaster, the following information applies in
+If you're buying Platinum Tickets from Ticketmaster, the following

-addition to the other sections of this Purchase Policy.
-If there's any
+information applies in addition to the other sections of this Purchase Policy.

-inconsistency between this section and the rest of this Purchase Policy, this
+If there's any inconsistency between this section and the rest of this Purchase

 Platinum Tickets are only sold online through platinum.ticketmaster.com.au.
 The price of Platinum Tickets is set according to demand at the time you purchase, so it may vary - you pay the price displayed at the time you make your purchase, but the price of similar Platinum Tickets may increase or decrease after you have purchased.
 You won't be entitled to a refund if the price of similar Platinum Tickets subsequently falls.
 Platinum Tickets are some of the best seats or tickets available for each event, so the numbers of available Platinum Tickets may be extremely limited and can sell out quickly.
 Occasionally, additional tickets may be available prior to the event but Ticketmaster does not control this inventory or its availability.
 For details of any fees or other charges that apply to your order of Platinum Tickets, please look for information on the pages where the Platinum Tickets are advertised.